Bridging the Gap Between Patient-specific and Patient-independent Seizure Prediction via Knowledge Distillation: Methodology

 \subsection{Preliminaries}

 Our primary purpose is to fully utilize other patients' data together with one specific patient's data for better prediction performance.
 One important assumption is that even though subject variation exists across subjects, with enough patients data collected, similar disorder-generating mechanisms would appear between subjects.
 Intuitively, by modeling all seen patients' disorder-generating mechanisms, we would be able to learn from a 'patient-like-me' when a new subject's data arrives.
 One naive approach would be to first pre-train a model with other patients' data and then fine-tune the pre-trained model with the specific patient's data.
 However, fine-tuning suffers from the catastrophic forgetting, meaning that knowledge from other patients will be forgotten by the neural network rapidly upon the introduction of new data.
 This is because interference exists between overlapped distributed representations learned by the network~\cite{french1991using} on different data.
 In our framework, we first pre-train a model, which we refer to as the pool model using all other patients' data in the first stage.
 In the second stage, we initialize another model with the same network structure as the pool model but with random weights.
+The reason for adopting the same network structure for both C and P networks is that most neurophysiological signal related researches~\cite{Zhang2021, Xu2020, Lawhern2018, Truong2018} utilize different neural network architectures with huge differences.
+Moreover, their novelty is very much embedded in the network architecture design.
+Consequently, there is no golden-standard principle for shrinking different network architectures to a smaller network without jeopardizing much performance.
+Thus, we use identical architecture for both P and C networks in this work.
 We then optimize both models by asking them to learn from each other in a bi-directional fashion.
+Suppose that a neurological disorder has $M$ different states and we collected data from $K$ subjects.
+Let $\mathcal{X}^k=\{\boldsymbol{x}^k_{1}, \boldsymbol{x}^k_{2}, ..., \boldsymbol{x}^k_{N_k}\}$ be the set of samples of the form of either electrophysiological recordings or neuroimaging images from subject $k$, where $N_k$ is number of total training samples.
+Let $\mathcal{Y}^k=\{\boldsymbol{y}^k_{1}, \boldsymbol{y}^k_{2}, ..., \boldsymbol{y}^k_{N_k}\}$ be the set of corresponding labels with $y_{i}$ taking value from the set $ \{1, 2, ..., M \}$.
+Given a neural network $f$ parameterized by $\Theta$, we denote $z^k_i = f_\Theta(x^k_i)$ as logits (the output of the last layer of a classification neural network) of sample $x^k_i$.
+For neurological disorder prediction, we then map $z^k_i$ to a probabilistic distribution $p^k_i$ using softmax function with temperature: